openvinotoolkit/openvino/docs/articles_en/documentation/openvino_extensibility/openvino_plugin_library/detailed_guides/low_precision_transformations.rst

 Typical customization use cases
 +++++++++++++++++++++++++++++++

-Plugin specific customization can be implemented via nGraph transformation callbacks.
+Plugin specific customization can be implemented via OpenVINO transformation callbacks.
 For example: asymmetric quantization support can be easily customizable via ``LayerTransformation::isAsymmetricQuantization`` and ``WeightableLayerTransformation::isAsymmetricOnWeights`` methods usage in callbacks.
 For example:

 .. doxygensnippet:: docs/snippets/lpt_intel_cpu_plugin.cpp
    :language: cpp